seanmaye/Cachesim/README.md

 # Cachesim
-Simulates a cache in the programming language C Implements a FIFO queue
+Simulates a cache in the programming language C using a FIFO queue.